viniciusmsousa/ml-pipes/README.md

 The final part of this step is to create a bucket called `mlflow` through the minio UI.

-Now ML-Pipes is up and running and if you want to checkout how it was done check the `ml-pipes/docker-compose.yml`.
+After that ML-Pipes is up and running and if you want to checkout how it was done check the `docker-compose.yml`.
 Note that this architecture can be 'easily' reproduced in a cloud environment with a (i) relational database, (ii) an instance of the Mlflow server and (iii) a storage bucket.

 You can check the `example-model-development/RunExperiment.ipynb` file to see how you can use MLFlow to keep track of your models and decide the best model for the problem.